Chava-Neumann/english-for-designers/HeadingsLetka.md

 ## The Flight

-- **Mission**: To provide a first-class coffee experience that blends aviation heritage with a warm, welcoming atmosphere.
-- **Values**: Quality, craftsmanship, community, sustainability, great coffee and Pinterest worthy visuals.
+Our mission is to provide a first-class coffee experience that blends aviation heritage with a warm, welcoming atmosphere.
+We’re committed to values such as quality, craftsmanship, community, sustainability, great coffee, and Pinterest-worthy visuals.

 ## Knowing Our Passengers

-- **Who’s on Board?**: Who are our regulars?
-Young hipstergramers, professionals, digital nomads, students, and coffee enthusiasts.
-- **In-Flight Preferences**: What keeps them on board?
-The perfect blend of specialty coffee, cozy and rustic ambiance, and top-tier service.
+Our regulars—or rather, our loyal passengers—include young hipstergrammers, professionals, digital nomads, students, and coffee enthusiasts.
+What keeps them on board is the perfect blend of specialty coffee, a cozy and rustic ambiance, and top-tier service that makes them feel right at home.

 ## Turbulences

-- **Delayed Departure**: The old logo, while cute, didn’t quite take off.
-Letka was known for its look, not its branding.
-Meanwhile, Klub Letka had a separate identity that didn’t match the café or its atmosphere.
-The result?
-A bumpy flight with no clear connection between the spaces.
+Our previous branding faced some turbulence.
+The old logo, while cute, didn’t quite take off.
+Café Letka was more known for its aesthetic than for a unified brand identity.
+Meanwhile, Klub Letka maintained a separate look and feel that didn’t match the café or its atmosphere.
+This disconnect led to a bumpy flight, with no clear connection between the spaces.
-- **The Solution**: To ensure a smooth landing, we needed a branding system that united Café Letka, Klub Letka, and Letec under one cohesive flight path.
+To ensure a smooth landing, we needed a cohesive branding system that would unify Café Letka, Klub Letka, and Letec under one harmonious and recognizable flight path.

 ## Designing the Visual Ticket

-- **Logo Design**: Our team set the course to align the visuals of Letka and Letec, ensuring a smooth connection while keeping Letka’s unique spirit intact.
-The inspiration?
-A fusion of Letka’s rustic interior, its storied exterior and a touch of Letec’s modern edge-blending history.
+Letka’s new visual identity connects all locations while keeping their unique vibes.
+The logo redesign blends Letka’s rustic interior, its historic exterior, and a touch of Letec’s modern look, blending old-school warmth with a fresh look.

-- **Color Palette**: A mix of warm, earthy tones echoing Letka’s inviting ambiance, paired with sky blues and subtle metallics for that vintage aviation charm.
-More than just evoking cozy flights, these shades mirror the café’s very walls.
-- **Typography**: Elegant yet practical.
-The fonts are sleek, structured, and ready for takeoff, ensuring legibility while maintaining a sense of handcrafted character-just like the café itself.
+Warm earth tones, sky blues, and metallic accents reflect Letka’s inviting ambiance and the golden age of aviation.
+These hues not only evoke the idea of cozy flights, but also mirror the café’s very walls and textures.

+Typography plays an equally vital role in our journey.
+The selected fonts are sleek and structured, yet carry a handcrafted spirit.
+They strike the perfect balance between elegance and practicality, making every word feel both intentional and approachable—just like Letka itself.

 ## Boarding Passes & In-Flight Service